 Chart 4c shows the tier II tax rate as determined by the 10-year average ABR under the same five investment return assumptions.
 With a 5 percent investment return, the tax rate is 18 percent through 2035, increases until reaching 20 percent in 2043 through 2066 before dropping until it reaches 18 percent again in 2074, where it remains throughout the rest of the projection period.
 With a 6 percent investment return, the tax rate is 18 percent through 2045, increases to 19 percent from 2046 through 2062, and drops back to 18 percent through 2087 before decreasing to 15 percent in 2096.
-With a 7 percent return, the tax rate is 18 percent through 2061, drops until reaching 12 percent in 2077, and then increases to 14 percent in 2093.
-With an 8 percent increase, the tax rate is 18 percent until 2044, decreases until reaching 10 percent in 2063, and then increases to 12 percent from 2083 through 2091 before dropping back to 10 percent for the remainder of the period.
+With a 7 percent return, the tax rate is 18 percent in 2093.
+With an 8 percent increase, the tax rate is 18 percent in 2077, and then increases to 14 percent in 2093.
+With an 8 percent increase, the tax rate is 18 percent from 2083 through 2091 before dropping back to 10 percent for the remainder of the period.
 With a 9 percent return, the tax rate is 18 percent through 2039 before decreasing until it reaches 8.2 percent in 2053, where it remains throughout the rest of the period.
 As mentioned above, because the tier II tax rate is determined based on the ratios of asset values to benefits and administrative expenses, it will be affected by investment return, but the tier I tax rate will not.